fdcl-gwu/uav_simulator/README.md

 * Can easily find modules or libraries for different tasks

 ## Which controller is used for the UAV control?
-* A geometric controller with decouppled-yaw attitude control is used
+* A geometric controller with decoupled-yaw attitude control is used
 * The controller is published in:
     ```sh
     @InProceedings{Gamagedara2019b,